webprogramming260/website-html/README.md

-# website-1
+# HTML website

-First website template and deployed script
+Now that you know how to HTML it is time to create your first website.